-Still, early data suggests that the omicron variant is more likely to reinfect someone than the previous dominant COVID strain, the delta variant.
-Also, one study suggests that you can get reinfected with COVID in 3 months or less if you’re unvaccinated.
-The researchers who did the study think reinfections will become more and more common as immunity wears off and new variants emerge.
+The Omicron variant is more likely to reinfect someone than the previous dominant COVID strain, the Delta variant.
+You can get reinfected with COVID in 3 months or less.
+Reinfections are becoming more and more common as immunity wears off and new variants emerge.

 How Do We Become Immune?